How to Set Goals to Drive Real Results at Home and in the Gym

 Here’s what I do.

 First, I write down all my goals and all the steps I need to get there.

 It’s not enough for me to have an idea of what I want in my head.
 I need to write it down.
 I need to read it.
 There’s a connection between writing, especially writing by hand, and learning something.
 It helps me focus.
 But more importantly, it gets me out of my head.
 Having the right mindset is great, but my mindset only ever gets me as far as the physical actions I take.

 Most often, the process of writing down my goals is the first real step I take in achieving all the results I want, both related to fitness and to my whole life.
-At the same time, this is only the first of many real-world actions I take.
+At the same time, this is only the first of many steps real-world actions I take.

 Once my goals are written down, I set dates for carrying out each step I have written out for myself—with rewards if I stick to my timeline.

 I have found that the best form of accountability is the calendar.
-It’s much harder to ignore the things I need to do if there are a date and time next to them.
+It’s much harder to ignore the things I need to do if there’s a date and time next to them.
 From there, I make sure to reward myself with something I enjoy.
 Not necessarily food; though a cheat meal every now and then can be a great motivator.
 I’ll give myself an extra hour or two to relax with a book, have a movie night or a weekend off.